On December 18 2003, the US Department of Defense (DoD) issued a Request for Proposals

-Marine One Helicopter
+Marine One role.

 For the first time in half a century, a US presidential helicopter will be built by a company that's not Sikorsky which in 20 years supplied the VH-34, VH-3, VH-60 and VH-53 aircraft.